 As forsythia grows fast, reaching maturity in under a decade, wayward growth can leave it looking messy.
 This often leads to it being butchered with the shears.
 If planted in the wrong place it can rapidly outgrow the space and this leads to another bout of hacking to try to tame it.
 But being vigorous by nature, it will simply respond by growing even more enthusiastically.

 If your forsythia is correctly pruned it can be a real asset to the garden.
 Flowering in early spring they bring the garden alive with a burst of sunshiny yellow.
 The key thing to remember is to prune it after your shrub has finished flowering.
-Once the flowers are over the plant steps out of the limelight until the following spring when those golden yellow flowers appear once more to add their unique splash of colour.
+Once the flowers are over the plant steps out of the limelight until the following spring when those golden yellow flowers appear once more to add their unique splash of color.

-How to prune forsythia: pruning a new forsythia
+Pruning a new forsythia

-This one is easy.
 For the first two to three years after planting a new forsythia don’t prune it.
 This lets the bush develop into an attractive natural shape and helps establish a good root system.

-Every other year, prune about a quarter of all stems back to ground level from the centre of the bush.
+Every other year, prune about a quarter of all stems back to ground level from the center of the bush.
 When doing the above keep an eye out for damaged stems.
 Trim these first, then move on to dealing with any stems which are crossing over each other.

 After five or six years it’s a good idea to remove about 20-30% of the oldest stems completely, right down hard to the ground.
 This will stop the bush from becoming congested and improve air circulation, reducing the risk of disease.

-Do forsythia make a good hedge?
+Does forsythia make a good hedge if pruned?